-Regional Goals
+Regional goals

 Imagine 2050 is organized around five shared regional goals.
 The regional goals identify the desired end states for the major cross-cutting issues facing our region.
-It will take actions from all levels of government, partnerships with non-profit organizations, educations institutions, and other leaders, and actions across the full spectrum of policy areas to effectively achieve these goals.
+It will take actions from all levels of government, partnerships with nonprofit organizations, education institutions, and other leaders, and actions across the full spectrum of policy areas to effectively achieve these goals.
 No one partner nor one program will achieve any of the regional goals on its own.

-The five regional goals for our region will be achieved through our policies and actions that inform practices, programs, and partnerships.
+The five regional goals will be achieved through our policies and actions that inform practices, programs, and partnerships.